nvmcommunity/alchemist-restful-api/README.md

 | in               | in _(*)_           | in                     | array(\<value[0]\>, \<value[1]\>, ...) |
 | not_in           | not_in _(*)_       | not in                 | array(\<value[0]\>, \<value[1]\>, ...) |

-_(*) Be careful with these operators, because they are not native operators in any database, you need to handle them manually._
+_(*) Be careful with these operators because they are not native operators in any database management system; you need to handle them manually._

 ### Resource Pagination